clojure-finance/clojask/README.md

 ```

 #### Requirements for the input file:
-- the first row should contains the column names
+- the first row should contain the column names